 Plus500 is one of the leading providers of Contracts for Difference (CFDs), providing trading facilities on forex, commodities, options and indices and shares, combined with innovative trading technology.
 If you are doing a broker comparison just search CFD trading apps on Apple’s App Store and Google Play where it is one of the highest rated due to its ease of use combined with its powerful and advanced features.
 It also includes CFDs on popular financial instruments.
 Founded in 2008, Plus500’s Trading Platform allowed clients to trade on movements in the price of things such as shares and commodities without having to buy or sell the underlying instrument.

 It is one of many online and downloadable trading platforms, such as GFKX MetaTrader, which allows everyone access to markets.
-By 2011, the group had grown to more than 2,000,000 monthly transactions and also launched the first iPhone and iPad apps allowing clients to access its services wherever they were and became the highest rated CFD trading app on Apple’s app store.
+By 2011, the group had grown to more than 2,000,000 monthly transactions and also launched the first iPhone and iPad apps allowing clients to access its services wherever they were.
+Plus500 mobile app proved a smashing success and became the highest rated CFD trading app on Apple's app store.
 UK-based, with offices located in the city of London, it is authorised and regulated by the Financial Conduct Authority (FCA) to offer CFDs and currently offers a portfolio of over 2000 instruments.
 Plus500 Ltd is listed on the Main Market of the London Stock Exchange.

 Trading via Plus500 is done by opening positions on financial instruments, each instrument of which has a unit amount.
 This is the minimum size of trade of number of shares or contracts required to open a position.
 There are also Plus500 Minimum deposit amounts per payment used and these can be seen on the Funds Management screen on the trading platform.
 You can also search the platform to find the Plus500 minimum trade.
 The minimum deposit is 100 euros on most funding methods such as debit or credit cards and electronic wallets and a 500 euro minimum on bank transfers.
 The company doesn’t charge customers for deposits and it doesn’t pass on any such charges levied on them.